briandipalma/flux-for-components/README.md

 #### Performance

 The other concern was performance.
-Issues could arise due to the high volume of data events flowing into Stores.
-The Stores emit change events which trigger a View rerender.
-As all instances of a View would be registered to the same Store they would all be notified on a Store state change.
+Issues could arise due to the high volume of data events flowing into stores.
+The stores emit change events which trigger a view rerender.
+As all instances of a view would be registered to the same store they would all be notified on a store state change.

 {% highlight javascript %}
 case ActionTypes.CLICK_THREAD: